dasprt/duckdb-playground/README.md

 # DuckDB Playground

-This docker container provides a Jupyter server with a Python kernel and the DuckDB database.
-The application reads Parquet data from the `data` directory and displays the data in a table.
-You can use jupyter notebooks to view data and test duckdb queries.
+This docker container creates a Jupyter server with DuckDB and pyarrow library.
+You can use jupyter notebooks to load data in arrow and parqut format and run duckdb queries.

 ## Building and running the container